coleblackman/Dotfiles/README.md

 Experimental.

-Credit: Gilles Castel for some of the ultisnips
+Credit: Gilles Castel for most of the ultisnips